Clyde’s Story

 Brief Biography

 The Dillon FamilyClyde Dillon was born on January 25th, 1896 in Alden, Kansas.
 He was the son of John S. Dillon, the original founder of J. S. Dillon and Sons grocery store which later turned into the Dillon’s grocery store chain with stores throughout Kansas.
 He grew up in Sterling, Kansas and later attended the University of Kansas.
 He and his younger brother, Ray Dillon Sr. both fought in World War I. In 1920 he married Flora “Flo” Jones and moved to Hutchinson, KS.
-They had two children, Paul and Betsy, both living today.
+They had two children, Paul and Betsy.
 Clyde was the Construction Executive of Dillon’s, responsible for the design of the stores.

 Freak Snowstorm